 Egyptians employed thyme in embalming practices while Greeks burned it as incense in sacred temples.
 Romans took the aromatic wonder one step further; they spread its use across Europe as they conquered lands, introducing thyme to foods and bathing rituals.

 As an essential herb in culinary traditions worldwide, thyme’s popularity hasn’t waned over time.
 The type known for flavoring dishes is Thymus Vulgaris but often goes by the simple name of “thyme.”
-It grows low to the ground at 15 to 30 centimeters tall and thrives well under sunlight.
+It grows low to the ground at 15 to 30 centimetres tall and thrives well under sunlight.

 Cultivated globally now, this versatile herb continues to add earthy nuances to countless recipes—whether used fresh or dried—and offers antibacterial properties widely recognized for their health benefits.